 How we selected the winning campaign

 Selected campaigns were then presented to a panel of judges who rated them from 1 to 10.
-The campaign with the highest total won display campaign of the season!
+The campaign with the highest total won the prize!

 Share this article